 Critical Infrastructure Summary Assessment Further Work Transport Public transport funding contributions for infrastructure and local bus service provision will be sought.
 Contributions to bus stop infrastructure will be required.
 Transport assessment and travel plan required.
 Highway mitigation and potential contributions to public transport to be agreed as part of S106 discussions.
-NCC notes that the development should be designed in accordance with the 6C's Design Guide Provide pedestrian bridge to link to the canal side towpath.
-Discussions with the Canal & River Trust will be necessary in relation to the provision of a pedestrian bridge over the canal.
+NCC notes that the development should be designed in accordance with the 6C's Design Guide Provide pedestrian bridge to link to the canal side Discussions with the Canal & River Trust will be necessary in relation to the provision of a pedestrian bridge over the canal.
 As the site lies adjacent to the offside bank of the canal, should the feasibility of providing a pedestrian bridge to link the site to the canal towpath need to be considered, then the Canal & River Trust advises that any bridge over the canal would require their prior consent in the form of a commercial agreement.

 Other Infrastructure Summary Assessment Further Work Air Quality No issues have been identified.
 The site is not within an Air Quality Management Area (AQMA).
 Mitigation (dependent upon detail of development).
-Community Facilities Nottinghamshire County Council may seek contributions- towards libraries to mitigate the impact of the development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.

 Other Infrastructure Summary Assessment Further Work Education Viable education provision will be provided via a Memorandum of Understanding in relation to the Boots and Beeston Business Park applications.
 This is recorded within the agendas of the Cabinet meetings of October 2014 and February 2016 (which referred to making provision for the extension of the adjacent junior school).
 A Cabinet resolution of October 2014 agreed revisions to the Section 106 agreement.
 The Memorandum stated, in relation to 'education' provision: To ensure sufficient primary school places, all parties have agreed to expand the capacity of Rylands Junior and Trent Vale Infants Schools at Beeston.
 There is sufficient land at Trent Vale Infants School to allow necessary expansion but this is not the case at Rylands Junior School.
 Nottinghamshire County Council has agreed that the current detached playing field owned by the County Council currently serving Rylands Junior School will be exchanged with land adjacent to the school under the control of M7 for nil consideration.
-As well as being the most convenient option for the children, this proposal is the most cost- effective for M7 and Boots given the overall viability issues.'
+As well as being the most convenient option for the children, this proposal is the most costeffective for M7 and Boots given the overall viability issues.'
+Further discussion required with LA as part of the planning application process.
+This will require both authorities to work together to plan appropriate solutions.